QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

 Shape and Dimension
 ----------------------

-We've already seen some Julia arrays in action

 Activate the project environment, ensuring that ``Project.toml`` and ``Manifest.toml`` are in the same location as your notebook

 .. code-block:: julia

-    using Pkg; Pkg.activate(@__DIR__); #activate environment in the notebook's location
+    using Pkg; Pkg.activate(@__DIR__); #activate environment in the notebook's location using LinearAlgebra, Statistics

+We've already seen some Julia arrays in action

 .. code-block:: julia